GEOS-DEV/GEOS/src/docs/sphinx/basicExamples/multiphaseFlowWithWells/Example.rst

 Visualization
 ------------------------------------

-A file compatible with Paraview is produced in this tutorial.
+A file compatible with Paraview is produced in this example.
 It is found in the output folder, and usually has the extension `.pvd`.
 More details about this file format can be found
 `here <https://www.paraview.org/Wiki/ParaView/Data_formats#PVD_File_Format>`_.